-Thank you so much Jenny for this wonderful look into your creative process, your art and you.
+Thank you so much Joyce for this wonderful look into your creative process, your art and you.

-Please visit ENCHANTED VISIONS to see more of Jenny's art and what she has created for the latest theme.
+Please visit ENCHANTED VISIONS to see more of Joyce's art and what she has created for the latest theme.

-If you would like to see more of Jenny's art, you can find her at the following links:
+If you would like to see more of Joyce's art, you can find her at the following links: